- South Africa’s dairy industry compares favourably with the world’s top dairy industries in farming methods and processing of dairy products.

 Websites and publications

-- Find the annual Dairy Market Value Chain Profile on DAFF’s Directorate Marketing web pages at www.daff.gov.za.
+- Find the Department of Agriculture, Land Reform and Rural Development web pages at www.dalrrd.gov.za.
 The excellent Agricultural Marketing Extension publications are under the “Resource Centre” option.
 Training Paper No. 6 covers dairy marketing.
-Under the “Info Paks” option on the same website find “Rules for clean handmilking”, “Methods of tick control in cattle”, “How to estimate the age of cattle” and “Condition scoring of cattle“.
+Under the “Info Paks” option on the same website find “Rules for clean handmilking”, “Methods of tick control in cattle”, “How to estimate the age of cattle” and “Condition scoring of cattle.”
+See whether the Directorate Marketing has resumed its annual Dairy Market Value Chain Profile which were published until 2019.

 - Find the Milk SA Guide to Dairy Farming – 2nd edition and many other publications, videos and podcasts on the Milk SA website, www.milksa.co.za.

 - The Dairy Mail is a monthly publication for dairy farmers.
-Call 012 843 5600 or visit www.agriconnect.co.za.
+Visit www.agriconnect.co.za.

 - Contact the ARC in Irene at 012 672 9111 for the Annual Milk Cattle Bulletin (complete set of Bulletins, available in Afrikaans or English)

-- Call 012 842 4017 or email iaeinfo [at] arc.agric.za for the following publications, available from the ARC in Silverton: (i) Handleiding oor melkbeesfasiliteite (ii) Dairy cattle facilities manual (iii) Lae-koste melkverkoeling (iv) Small-scale milking shed (v) Kleinskaalse melkstal (vi) Manure handling in intensive animal production units, written by HT Breedt, edited and revised by F Cilliers.
-In its treatment of dairy cattle, this invaluable book looks at the dairy building, housing facilities and the design of flushing systems for dairy housing.
+- Call 012 842 4017 or email iaeinfo [at] arc.agric.za for the following publications, available from the ARC in Silverton: (i) Handleiding oor melkbeesfasiliteite (ii) Dairy cattle facilities manual (iii) Lae-koste melkverkoeling (iv) Small-scale milking shed (v) Kleinskaalse melkstal.

 - Kejafa Knowledge Works has numerous livestock publications including Getting Started with Beef and Dairy Cattle, Dairy Cattle Manual, Udder Health and Natural Cattle Care.
 Visit www.kejafa.com.